d2l-ai/d2l-en/chapter_linear-regression/generalization.md

 to more general statements?

-In real life, we must fit out models using a finite collection of data.
+In real life, we must fit our models using a finite collection of data.
 The typical scales of that data vary wildly across domains.